tamglaeser/feedbackapp/README.md

     We could also send alerts to Sentry to notify the team when a job fails multiple times or exceeds its allotted time.

     Finally, I would suggest modifying the queue configuration for this job, increasing the maximum allowed attempts and time before timeout to allow a longer processing window.
+Depending on the urgency of this job, this step could be implemented first so as to possibly avoid the lack of an important process, ie. if it is critical for the admin user to get the feedback JSON every Friday, we first increase the processing time / maximum allowed attempts in case this would allow the admin to get their JSON file.